frankyonnetti/favicon-touch-cms/README.md

 ##Touch, CMS & favicon

-Photoshop template for creating the many icons needed for the websites we build.
+Photoshop and Sketch template for creating the touch, CMS & favicon icons needed for a websites we build.
 Including CMS theme settings page.

 ### Code that get's placed in the `<head>`